majumderarnob/BRACU_CSE330-Numerical-Method-Lab/README.md

-These are the Lab Assignment files of Brac University's Computer Science & Engineering departmental core course, CSE330 known as Numerical Methods.
+These are my Lab Assignment files with solution of Brac University's Computer Science & Engineering departmental core course CSE330 known as Numerical Methods.
 These Lab assignments are given during FAll'2021 Semester for the course work.